-Dr. Molly Maxfield is an Assistant Professor in the Psychology Department.
-She received her graduate training at the University of Colorado at Colorado Springs (M.A. in 2005, Ph.D. in 2009).
+Dr. Molly Maxfield is an Associate Professor in the Psychology Department.
+She received her graduate training at the University of Colorado Colorado Springs (M.A. in 2005, Ph.D. in 2009).
 She completed a predoctoral internship at the University of Arizona College of Medicine, specializing in cognitive and behavioral assessment.
 She received her B.A. in Psychology from Skidmore College.
-At UCCS, she is the Director of the Clinical M.A. and Geropsychology Clinical Ph.D.
-Programs and teaches graduate courses in clinical interviewing and cognitive and personality assessment.

-Dr. Maxfield’s research interests include social cognition and successful aging processes.
-More specifically, she is interested in how older adults’ cognitive functioning impacts their ability to engage in social decision-making processes and develop strategies for coping with the challenges of late life.
+Dr. Maxfield's research interests include social cognition and aging.
+She is interested in how older adults' perceived and objectively assessed cognitive functioning impact self-perception and social functioning, as well as how external cues impact older adults' perceived cognitive functioning and concern about cognitive impairment (dementia worry).
 Her research also includes the use of terror management theory to understand age-related differences in responses to increased awareness of mortality.

-Social cognition and aging, terror management and aging, dementia worry.
+Social cognition and aging, dementia worry, terror management and aging

 Maxfield, M., Greenberg, J., Pyszczynski, T., Weise, D., Kosloff, S., Soenke, M., Abeyta, A., & Blatter, J. (2014).
 Increases in generative concern among older adults following reminders of mortality.
 The International Journal of Aging and Human Development, 79, 1-21.